-OCEANA COUNTY SHERIFF'S OFFICE

-CRAIG MAST, SHERIFF 216 LINCOLN ST., P.O.
-BOX 32 RYAN SCHILLER, UNDERSHERIFF

-HART, MI 49420

-PHONE: (231) 873-2121

-FAX: (231) 873-0154

-Magis ecutor Joseph Bizon- Judge Susan Sniegows strate Adriana Facundo- Asst.
+- OCEANA COUNTY SHERIFF'S OFFICE CRAIG MAST, SHERIFF RYAN SCHILLER, UNDERSHERIFF 216 LINCOLN ST., P.O.
+BOX 32 • HART, MI 49420 PHONE: (231) 873-2121 FAX: (231) 873-0154 FAX: (231) 873-0154 FAX: (231) 873-0154 ecutor Joseph Bizon- Judge Susan Sniegowski- Judge John Middlebrook strate Adriana Facundo- Asst.
 Mag.
-Brandi llebrook Subjec ct: Request for release of Inmate: DOB : 1.
-This form is a formal request for the release of the a son of: 2.
-This Inmate will be going to: 3.
-If time is of the essence, please specify the reason why: 4.
-The current bond amount/bond conditions are: 5. ase, an Amended Pre-trial Release Order (MC 240), detailing the release in line e U. will be presented to the Courts to effectuate the release.
+Brandi Bruch su ate Aufiana Facunuo- Asst.
+Mag.
+Di anui Di uch Subje ct: Request for release of Inmate: DOB: 1.
+This form is a formal request for the release of the above Inmate for the reason of: Mental Health/Evaluation Medical Other 2.
+3. This Inmate will be going to: 4.
+The current bond amount/bond conditions are: 5.
+It is requested that if the Prosecuting Attorney's office agrees with the release, an Amended Pre-trial Release Order (MC 240), detailing the release in line U. will be presented to the Courts to effectuate the release.
 [Prosecutor Authorization: Date:] 6.
 The Court will provide the executed MC 240 to the jail to action the release.
-Thank you for considering this request. nant Mark Schneider Sergeant Iministrator Jail Sergeant - nunity Mental Health: Date
+Thank you for considering this request. nant Mark Schneider Sergeant nunity Mental Health: Date